 Here’s where you can find rental, mortgage and utility assistance in my district

-(This guide will be updated regularly, as programs in our district reopen as federal aid is given.
-Last updated: March 31, 2021) Read this guide in Spanish here.
+(This guide will be updated regularly as programs in our district reopen as federal aid is given.
+Last updated: August 3, 2021) Read this guide in Spanish here.

 In the face of so much uncertainty, no one should have to worry about losing their home or not being able to feed their family, and it is Congress’ duty to fight for you and the help you need.

-In the last bipartisan relief bill passed by Congress, $25 billion (including $800 million for Native American communities) was allocated to state and local governments to fund rental and mortgage assistance programs.
+Over the past year, in response to the COVID-19 pandemic, Congress allocated billions of dollars to state and local governments to fund rental and mortgage assistance programs.
 With so many hurting and in need of immediate help, I want to make sure that aid is easy to find and given equitably.

 Fortunately, there are still resources in our district to help.
 Below are a list of rental, mortgage and utility assistance programs offered by cities in our district.

 Thanks to recent financial assistance from Congress, Maricopa County’s utility and rental assistance program is now active and will serve eligible county residents in Tempe and Scottsdale.

 Eligible households must have an income at or below 80% of the County’s median income, which is $56,050 for a family of three.

 Additionally, one or more individuals in the household must: